matteom76/QRscan2PLC/README.md

 # QRscan2PLC

+QRscan2PLC is a mobile application developed using **.NET Xamarin Forms**, designed to run on smartphones and tablets.
-QRscan2PLC is a mobile application that allows you to connect your smartphone or tablet to Siemens PLC devices or to an MQTT broker and interact with them through customizable HMI-like interface screens.
+It allows you to connect your mobile device to Siemens PLC devices or to an MQTT broker and interact with them through customizable HMI-like interface screens.
 Each interface screen can be associated with a QR code or barcode, enabling immediate access simply by scanning the corresponding code.

 ---